Systems Software Engineer

 I'm Casper, a systems software engineer based in Western Europe.
 My background runs from TI-83+ calculators and Z80 assembly through C and C++, into C#, Python, and Rust-first systems work.

 By day I work on industrial software in the 3D printing space.
-Outside work I build explicit systems: reverse-engineering tools, rendering libraries, data formats, code generators, and low-level Windows-facing utilities.
+Outside work I build systems: reverse-engineering, rendering, video game architecture, data formats, parsers, code generators, and more.

-This site is meant as a technical profile: a concise view of the kinds of problems I choose, the domains where I developed my engineering instincts, and the projects that best show how I think.
+This site is meant as a technical portfolio: a concise view of the kinds of problems I solve, the domains where I developed my engineering chops, and the projects that best show how I think.

 systems-overview.log